ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 commands.
 Because desired actions are expressed as typed commands, it is possible to script (program) sets of those commands to be (re-)executed repetitively or conditionally.
 For example, it provides constructs for loops, functions and conditions.
-So, in contrast to GUIs (graphic user interfaces), such automation via scripting is a native feature of a CLI shell.
+So, in contrast to GUIs (graphical user interfaces), such automation via scripting is a native feature of a CLI shell.
 Unlike GUI-integrated environments with lots of functionality exposed in menu items and icons, shell is truly a "black box", which has a lot of powerful features that are integral to its efficient use.
-Because manipulation of files is one of the main tasks to accomplish in a shell, a shell usually either comes with common commands (such as `cp`, `mv`, etc.) built in or is accompanied by an additional package (e.g., `coreutils` in Debian) providing those helpful command line utilities.
+Because manipulation of files is one of the main tasks to accomplish in a shell, a shell usually either comes with common commands (such as `cp`, `mv`, etc.) builtin or is accompanied by an additional package (e.g., `coreutils` in Debian) providing those helpful command line utilities.